hashgraph/hedera-cli/README.md

 node dist/hedera-cli.js setup init --telemetry
 ```

-The `setup init` command will also create the different operator accounts in your address book (`dist/state/state.json` file) so you can use them in your commands.
+The `setup init` command will also create the different operator accounts in your address book (persisted state file) so you can use them in your commands.

 ### 5. Verify Installation